-You also find the growing appetite for the Stavanger region’s local food at several food and drink festivals, with Gladmatfestivalen in July as the biggest of its kind, closely followed by Stavanger Vinfestival.
-The nearby municipality of Hjelmeland has a fruit and salmon festival and in Bryne, there is a joyful celebration of local potatoes.
+You also find a growing appetite for the Stavanger region’s local food at several food and drink festivals, with Gladmatfestivalen in July as the biggest of its kind, closely followed by Stavanger Vinfestival.
+The nearby municipality of Hjelmeland has a fruit and salmon festival, and in Bryne, there is a joyful celebration of local potatoes.

 He likes to take old traditions and transform them into his own stuff.
 That spirit sums up the special, new vibe of Stavanger and its region.

-“If you’ve never been here, you should come and check it out”, encourages Sven Erik.
+“If you’ve never been here, you should come and check it out”, Sven Erik encourages.

 Find more inspiration on Stavanger’s official website.